Frequently Asked Questions About Database Administrators

 - Microsoft Certified Solutions Expert (MCSE)—This advanced level includes SQL database certification called Data Management and Analytics.
 You will need to have an MCSA designation and pass an exam.

-The latest version of the Oracle Database is 12c, although Oracle 11g training and certifications are still available.
+The latest version of the Oracle Database is 19c, although training and certifications for Oracle 12c and up are still available.
+(As of December 31, 2019, Oracle 11g certification will be retired.)
 Keep in mind that when Oracle no longer supports an older version of the database, you will need to upgrade your certification to a version that is supported.

-Here are a few of the most common Oracle certifications for database administrators:
+Here are two of the most common Oracle certifications for database administrators:

 - Oracle Certified Professional, MySQL 5.6—Becoming certified in the installation, maintenance, and optimization of this open-source technology requires passing one exam.
 There are no prerequisites, but Oracle offers (and recommends) an exam prep course.